DataMatrix - Dynamsoft Barcode Reader SDK

 Error checking and correction

-The Data Matrix barcode is one of the smaller and more reliable barcodes.
+The Data Matrix code is one of the smaller and more reliable barcodes.
 It supports advanced encoding error checking and correction algorithms.
 The latest version, ECC200, contains the Reed-Solomon method for error correction and therefore has been internationally standardized.
 This barcode can often still be scanned even after suffering significant physical damage.

 Code size

-Data Matrix barcodes are adaptable in size.
+Data Matrix codes are adaptable in size.
 The symbol size can be as small as 2.5mm, which is the smallest among all 2D barcodes.
 Meanwhile, the size and encoded data capacity are independent.
 This allows the choice of a lot of different matrix sizes.

 Square codes